davelively14/locorum/README.md

     - Potential fix: Load backends from the Repo instead of hardcoding in BackendSys

 ## v0.5 to do list
 - Add more backends.
-Priorities: Bing, Facebook, Yelp, MapQuest, Foursquare, Superpages
+Priorities: Facebook, Yelp, MapQuest, Foursquare, Superpages
 - Enhance persisted search results experience
   - Allow user to clear older results from search/edit menu
   - Limit persisted data to 3 most recent ResultCollections